 Do you prefer to communicate verbally or in written form?
 Why?

 Before answering this question, think about what the position requires.
 If verbal communication is a big part of the job, emphasise your ability to communicate well in person.
-Equally, if the job involves a lot of writing you should highlight your written communication skills.
+Equally, if the job involves a lot of writing make sure you highlight your written communication skills.

-What management style would you work the best with?
+What management style would you work with the best?

 A great answer is that you work well with managers who are clear on what’s required, willing to provide constructive feedback (including on how you can improve) and prepared to let you know when you’ve performed well.

 This question is especially important if you’re interviewing for a managerial position.
 The employer will likely need to know if you can successfully manage a team.
 Remember, that a great manager can quickly adapt their style to suit individuals and situations.
 They don’t believe in ‘one-size-fits-all’.
 Describe how you apply different management styles depending on circumstances.
 Provide examples.

 Did you ever have any issues with your previous manager?

 Be careful when answering this question.
 Don’t speak badly about your previous employer or you could come across as a difficult person to work with.
 Always turn a negative experience into a positive one.
 If you had issues with your boss, describe what you did to overcome them.